terox/scrapjs/README.md

 ### Creating a module

 Create a module can be easy or a complex task.
-It depends on you idea, but the basic idea is this:
+It depends on your idea, but the basic idea is this:

 ```js
 // Soon